Emergency Dentistry – Doylestown, PA

 One of the most effective ways to help you feel more comfortable until you’re able to reach our office is to hold a cold compress against your cheek for 10 minutes on, 10 minutes off, for up to an hour.
 This will minimize your pain and reduce any swelling, which is especially effective if you have a tooth infection.

-Should I go to the ER or an emergency dentist?
+Should I Go to the ER or an Emergency Dentist?

 While our team is able to handle most oral health emergencies, some issues that can be life-threatening require immediate medical attention.
 For any of these situations, we recommend visiting your local emergency room before us: